-A mixed business outlook continues to shape organizations’ cash and short-term investment decisions, according to the 2012 AFP Liquidity Survey, underwritten by RBS and RBS Citizens.
-About 41 percent of organizations held greater cash and short-term investment balances during the first quarter of 2012 than in the first quarter of 2011.
-Fewer than three in ten indicate their organizations reduced balances during that same period.
+A cautiously optimistic business outlook continues to shape organizations’ cash and short-term investment decisions, according to the 2013 AFP Liquidity Survey, underwritten by RBS Citizens.
+Forty percent of organizations held greater cash and short-term investment balances during the first quarter of 2013 than in the first quarter of 2012.
+Fewer than one in four indicate their organizations reduced balances during that same period.

-Safety of principal continues to be the primary concern for corporate treasurers, the survey found, with 74 percent of organizations’ short-term balances held in one of three traditional investment vehicles: bank deposits, money market funds and U.S. Treasury securities.
-Bank deposits have become the primary short-term investment vehicle for organizations, accounting for 51 percent of short-term investment balances -- the highest allocation to bank deposits in the survey’s seven-year lifespan and nine percentage points above last year’s findings.
+Safety of principal continues to be the primary concern for corporate treasurers, with 74 percent of organizations’ short-term balances still held in one of three traditionally ultra-safe investment vehicles: bank deposits, money market funds and U.S. Treasury securities.
+Despite the expiration of unlimited FDIC insurance (Transaction Account Guarantee, or TAG) at the end of December, bank deposits remain the primary short-term investment vehicle for organizations, accounting for half of short-term investment balances, essentially unchanged from 2012.

 Previous AFP Liquidity Surveys: